aws-samples/aws-iot-greengrass-opcua-adapter/README.md

       cd greengrass-opcua-adapter-nodejs
       npm install
       ```
-   + Fix the issue happened due to openssl while npm install
+   + Fix the issue happened due to openssl while npm install.
       + The error log would looks like the following:
       ```
       reading configuration